Our Retail Theft Defense Attorneys Represent Defendants in Allentown, Bethlehem & Easton and throughout the Greater Lehigh Valley

 The Preliminary Arraignment is the first court date a defendant must attend.
 At the preliminary Arraignment the MDJ will set bail.
 If an arrest warrant has issued, this will occur prior to the preliminary hearing.
 If a preliminary hearing was scheduled via summons, the Preliminary Arraignment will occur simultaneous to the Preliminary Hearing.

-Preliminary Hearings are the first opportunity for the Defense to test the evidence the Commonwealth plans to bring against them.
+Preliminary Hearings are the first opportunity for the Defense to test the evidence of retail theft that the Commonwealth plans to bring against them.
 While the burden the Commonwealth must meet at this level is very low, it is a critical stage of the defense because it allows for the opportunity to lay the strategic groundwork that may make or break a defense in the upper courts.
 You should never waive a preliminary hearing without an attorney.

 • Diversionary Program Hearing – Diversionary Programs allow defendants a path through the criminal justice system that does not risk the chance of conviction.
 First time offenders may be eligible for the ARD program.
 Other defendant’s may be eligible for Mental Health Court regardless of whether they have prior convictions.